 Test.
 Retest.
 Win.

 This is jury research designed for savvy clients.
-The Setup fee is just $7,400; re-testing with a fresh set of ten jurors costs $2,500.
 When your case evolves, your research evolves with it.
 As you get more facts, your understanding of the case improves, your arguments become sharper, and your evaluation becomes more objective.

 How It Works

-Local jurors log in to our proprietary software when it is convenient for them.
-They see the Story of your case and react to one screen at a time.
+Jurors from your trial venue log in to our proprietary software when it is convenient for them.
+They see the story of your case and react to one screen at a time.
 They evaluate lawyers and witnesses on video.
 They respond to pictures, diagrams, animations, documents and bullet point summaries of testimony.
 You can even test expensive expert testimony ... before hiring a single expert!

 Most interesting is that the webcam is on: You actually see the faces of your jurors and hear the emotion in their voices as they respond to the most critical issues in your case.